Uganda's largest protected area, the 3,893km2 Murchison Falls National Park contains some of Uganda’s most beautiful landscapes.

 The park is bisected by the Nile River, which at the Falls, contracts to a mere 6 metres.
 The result is waterfalls of astonishing power which create one of Uganda’s most spectacular spectacles.

-A boat trip up the Nile to the base of the falls is a wonderful way of seeing the innumerable hippo, some of the largest Nile crocodiles in Africa, elephant and, with luck, leopard or the much sought-after shoebill.
+A boat trip up the Nile to the base of the Falls is a wonderful way of seeing the innumerable hippo, some of the largest Nile crocodiles in Africa, African elephant and, with luck, Leopard or even the much sought-after Shoebill.

 At the Karuma Falls in the eastern part of the park, the Nile cascades over 23 kilometres of rapids.
 This spectacular site has some of the most exhilarating white water in Africa.